 Three dots – lets you copy, duplicate, or remove a block.

-Typography – allows you to change the size of the text in the block.
+Typography – allows you to change the size of text in a block.

-Color settings – allows you to change the text and background color of the block.
+Color settings – allows you to change the color and background color of text in a block.

 Change text color

 To change text color, click anywhere on the paragraph block, then click on the settings icon at the top right corner, and choose the color.